edmnikolaeva/USM/README.md

 <tr>
 <td>

-This repository presents a User Story Map developed as part of the work on MVP for the [Smart Home Application](https://github.com/edmnikolaeva/stets_home)
+This repository presents a User Story Map developed as part of the MVP work for the [Smart Home Application](https://github.com/edmnikolaeva/stets_home)

 </td>
 <td width="220">